 By contrast, divergent thinking is the opposite of convergent thinking.
 It is a way of exploring an infinite number of solutions to find one that is effective.
 So, instead of starting off with a set number of possibilities and converging on an answer, it goes as far and wide as necessary and moves outwards in search of the solution.

 How can you take advantage of the different types of thinking?

-If you are a convergent thinker, you are more likely to be an analytical thinker.
+If you are a convergent thinker, you are more likely to be an analytical or concrete thinker.
 You are generally able to logically process thoughts so you can use your ability to remain cool and calm in times of turmoil.

 You are also more likely to be a natural problem solver.
 Think of any famous super sleuth, from Sherlock Holmes to Inspector Frost, and you will see convergent thinking at play.
-By gathering various bits of information, they are able to put the pieces of a puzzle together and come up with a logical answer to the question of “Who has done it?”
+By gathering various bits of information, convergent thinkers are able to put the pieces of a puzzle together and come up with a logical answer to the question of “Who has done it?”